 That fixed period of time lasts for 5, 7 or 10 years, depending on what you choose.
 The National Association of REALTORS® 2016 Profile of Home Buyers and Sellers shows that average tenure in a home is 10 years.
 If you went with a 10-year ARM, there’s a good chance you’d be getting ready to buy your next home before the rate ever adjusted.

 It’s important to note that if your ARM rate does go up after that fixed period, there are limits to how much it can adjust at the initial change.
-Similar caps to upward changes exist for each subsequent change and over the entire life of the loan, so your rate can’t go up indefinitely.
+Similar caps to upward or downward changes exist for each subsequent change and over the entire life of the loan, so your rate can’t go up indefinitely.

 With that said, why does an ARM make sense right now?